24th Oct, 2019

 Pako Festa offers a unique opportunity for those 100,000-plus participants to socialise and celebrate in an arena of ethnic diversity and harmony, as well as gaining an appreciation of the great variety of artistic and cultural expression within Geelong’s multicultural community.

 A very important aspect of Pako Festa is in its provision for Culturally and Linguistically Diverse (CALD) communities to continue to affirm and honour their contributions to Pako Festa over its 37-year history.
-Since its inception the event continues to be a major event on the community calendar, and in 2019 Pako Festa celebrates 37 years of operation on Saturday 23rd February from 9am-5pm.
-The event theme for next year is “Generations” and you can expect to sample over 24 local diverse cuisines, the smells and sounds will take you to another world.
-Free entertainment for the entire family and of course not to mention the great Pako Festa parade starting at 11am with spectacular colour, movement and creativity from around the global.
+Since its inception the event continues to be a major event on the community calendar, and in 2020 Pako Festa celebrates 38 years of operation on Saturday 29 February from 9am-5pm.
+The Pako Festa has a thematic approach and the theme for 2020 is: Elements of Culture; with a focus on Cultural Food, Traditional Costumes and Folkloric Dance and Music.